 A heat exchanger system reduces set enclosure airflow and noise levels.
 Proper operation depends upon a constant supply of raw water for heat removal.
-The engine coolant side of the system may be protected from freezing.
-The raw water side cannot be protected from freezing.
+The engine coolant side of the system can be protected from freezing while the raw water side cannot.
 See Figure 3 for a schematic of a heat exchanger system.